facebook/create-react-app/packages/react-dev-utils/README.md

 #### `eslintFormatter(results: Object): string`

-This is our custom ESLint formatter that integrates well with Create React App console output.
+This is our custom ESLint formatter that integrates well with Create React App console output.<br>
 You can use the default one instead if you prefer so.

 ```js